akki2825/akkikek.github.io/_pages/about.md

 ## My work in Music

-- Plays Acoustic guitar
+- Plays Acoustic guitar.
-- Certified Carnatic singer
+- Certified Carnatic singer.

 ## Other Interests

 ### Sports

-- A chess hobbyist (part of School and College team)
+- A chess hobbyist (part of School and College team).
-- Occationally plays Cricket and Badminton
+- Occationally plays Cricket and Badminton.

 ### Social

-- Part of a local science club and an [NGO](http://panchajanya.org)
+- Part of a local science club and an [NGO](http://panchajanya.org).

 ## Contact Me